proxylity/examples/multi-modal/readme.md

 # Multi-Modal HTTP and UDP Workflow

-This example demonstrates a workflow in which a browser (HTTP) request must match a corallated UDP event to complete a high-level task.
-The esample uses UDP Gateway alongside AWS API Gateway with shared state in DynamoDB and StepFunctions providing the logic.
+This example demonstrates a workflow in which a browser (HTTP) request must match a correlated UDP event to complete a high-level task.
+The example uses UDP Gateway alongside AWS API Gateway with shared state in DynamoDB and StepFunctions providing the logic.

-1. A visitor to the API root resource is causes an execution of the `RootStateMachine` statemachine, and the resulting execution ID is returned to the user (trivially rendering to HTML).
+1. A visitor to the API root resource causes an execution of the `RootStateMachine` state machine, and the resulting execution ID is returned to the user (trivially rendering to HTML).
-2. The statemachine runs asyncrounously (note it is of the STANDRD type to make this "idle" time cost effective) to save the execution ID and task token to DynamoDB, then pauses execution (using the `.waitForTaskToken` task ARN suffix) waiting for the UDP message to complete the task.
+2. The state machine runs asynchronously (note it is of the STANDARD type to make this "idle" time cost effective) to save the execution ID and task token to DynamoDB, then pauses execution (using the `.waitForTaskToken` task ARN suffix) waiting for the UDP message to complete the task.
 3. Next, using `ncat` or similar, the execution ID returned from the HTTP request is sent via UDP to the Listener and delivered to the `UdpStateMachine`.
 4. The `UdpStateMachine` state machine retrieves the `TaskToken` from DynamoDB by querying with the execution ID as the PK.
 5. The `UdpStateMachine` "completes" the task token to trigger the continuation of the `RootStateMachine` from the Wait task, completing its execution.

-This type of advanced multi-modal flow can be found in matchmacking for multi-player games, Wi-Fi portal authentication, IoT device onboarding and other use cases.
+This type of advanced multi-modal flow can be found in matchmaking for multi-player games, Wi-Fi portal authentication, IoT device onboarding and other use cases.
 Using UDP Gateway allows using serverless architectures from end-to-end, which simplifies development and lowers operational complexity and cost.

 ## System Diagram